Abhishek-S-Mahajan/mongodb-aggregate-functionalities/README.md

 # mongodb-aggregate-functionalities
 Aggregate functionalities of MongoDB

-Understanding the aggregation pipeline \m
+Understanding the aggregation pipeline \n
 Using the common aggregate operators